rimunroe/pipeline/README.md

 Actions are the means by which data enters your system.

-Actions take arguments and carry a payload of data, which stores can inspect and respond to.
+Actions take arguments and optionally validate them.
+Their arguments are passed on to the callbacks of stores which listen to them.

 An app can only respond to one action at a time.
 Trying to send a new action while another is still being dispatched will result in the new action being deferred until the current dispatch is ended.